khafatech/rsc3/oregano/Tutorial.md

 These can be used in defining instruments.

-- sin, saw, tringle, square
+- sin, saw, triangle, square

 -